isimpson20925/odin-recipes-v2/readme.md

 This is the Odin Recipes cookbook project.
 I will be using this project to parctice various skills I have learned so far including:
--creating a .html file
+-Creating a .html files
 -Creating internal and external links
--adding images
+-Adding images
+-Creating ordered and unordered lists